Things to do in New York

 While there is no perfect time to visit the Statue of Liberty - it's an established fact that the views are best during sunset.
 Ideally, it’s also the perfect time to bump into a plethora of people.
 If you're someone who loves beating the crowd, sometime early morning, or late afternoon should be the best time to visit.

-Visiting the Pedal at the Statue of Liberty
+Visiting the Pedestal at the Statue of Liberty

 Statue of Liberty Guide

 Many people wonder if visiting the Pedestal at the Statue of Liberty is worth it.
 I think it definitely is worth the money spent and the 215 steps up because of many a reasons.
 The Pedestal at the Statue of Liberty is basically an entire building, housing a museum that details history about the making of Lady Liberty.
 It has a lobby, exhibits on 2 floors and a 10th floor observatory.
-The most famous exhibit in here in the Torch Exhibit, the original 1886 torch that Lady Liberty used to hold.
+The most famous exhibit in here is the Torch Exhibit, the original 1886 torch that Lady Liberty used to hold.
 This exhibit is displayed on the first floor.
-Famous exhibits on the second floor include the Mother of Exiles, Becoming the Statue of America and The Statue in Popular Culture along with a whole bunch of photos, documents, sketches and artifacts.
 To get to the top of the Pedestal, you can either climb 215 steps up or take the elevator all the way up.
 Note, there are a few steps to climb before and after the elevator.

 • The Pedestal Entrance is a white tent behind the statue.